 When we use the term orthodontics, we are referring to the process of straightening the line of your teeth, in order to improve the appearance of your smile and ensure that your bite is normal.
 Incorrect bites, in some cases, can lead to severe dental complications further down the track, and can also cause pain in the jaw or multiple headaches.
 Straightening your teeth has also been shown to minimise the onset of tooth decay and gum disease, as straight teeth are much easier to clean.

-Upon appointment with your dentist to see if braces are best suited for you, your dentist will refer you to one of our expert orthodontists.
+Upon appointment with your dentist to see if braces are best suited for you, your dentist will refer you to one of our experts.
 The first appointment will be a direct consultation with you to discuss what you want to achieve from the use of braces.
-Your orthodontist will perform a regular clean and oral health examination, take moulds of your teeth, and take an x-ray to avoid future complications.
+The specialist will perform a regular clean and oral health examination, take moulds of your teeth and take an x-ray to avoid future complications.

-The second appointment will allow your orthodontist to discuss with you strategies going forward, ensuring that you understand all of the options available to you.
+The second appointment will allow the specialist to discuss with you strategies going forward, ensuring that you understand all of the options available to you.
 It is not uncommon for existing teeth to have to be removed, allowing for space for the remaining teeth to move freely into the desired position.
 Your regular dental practitioner will perform any required extractions.

 Braces are normally removed between 18 to 24 months, although the final duration of time depends on each particular case.
-Your orthodontist will provide you with an accurate time upon the first appointment made with them.
+The specialist will provide you with an accurate time upon the first appointment made with them.
 If the braces are broken during this period, it could possibly add time to the duration of the procedure.